 Read more about some simple preventative measure you can take to prevent flats.

 Still not sure exactly where to begin?

-Check out our curated best-of sections to find our expert selection of electric scooters.
+Check out our Best Electric Scooters article to our picks of the top electric scooters. expert selection of electric scooters.

 For more information, become part of the Electric Scooter Guide Facebook — the most active Facebook group for electric scooters.
 You can connect with other enthusiasts for tips and information.